-- 1. Press Ctrl+Num (default) to open the on-screen display. - 2.
-Press F11 to open the Configuration menu. - 3.
-Select Network and press Enter. - 4.
-Select Settings and press Enter. - 5.
-Enter the following data in the Interface A (interface Network A) or Interface B (interface Network B) section:
+- 1. Press the Ctrl+Num (default) hotkey to open the on-screen display. - 2.
+Press F11 to call the Configuration menu. - 3.
+Select the Network entry and press Enter. - 4.
+Select the Interfaces entry and press Enter.

+5. Enter the following data in the Interface A (interface Network A) or Interface B (interface Network B) section: